open-sdr/openwifi/README.md

   sudo chmod -x /etc/update-motd.d/90-updates-available sudo chmod -x /etc/update-motd.d/91-release-upgrade

-reboot the board, and set proper IP of the connected PC, then from the PC: ssh roo@192.168.10.122
+reboot the board, and set proper IP (192.168.10.1) of the connected PC, then from the PC: ssh roo@192.168.10.122
 (password: openwifi)
+```
+* Make on board file update easier:

-Access the board disk from PC: Ubuntu "File manager --> Connect to Server...", input: sftp://root@192.168.10.122/root
+  * Option 1: Access the board disk/rootfs from Ubuntu PC: "File manager --> Connect to Server...", input: sftp://root@192.168.10.122/root .
+Then you can operate files on board like normal files on your disk.
+To update files that need to be in boot partition (BOOT.BIN, uImage and devicetree.dtb), you can transfer those files to rootfs firstly, then on board:

+         mount /dev/mmcblk0p1 /sdcard
+         (Create /sdcard directory firstly if it doesn't exist)
+         cp file /sdcard
+         cd /sdcard
+         sync
+         cd /
+         umount /sdcard
+         (Remember to power cycle the board)
+  * Option 2: Setup [ftp server](https://help.ubuntu.com/lts/serverguide/ftp-server.html) on PC, allow anonymous and change ftp root directory to $OPENWIFI_DIR.
+Then on board:

+        ./sdcard_boot_update.sh
+        (Above command downloads uImage, BOOT.BIN and devicetree.dtb, then copy them into boot partition.
+Remember to power cycle)
         ./wgd.sh remote
-(Above command updates files from your PC and brings up sdr0.
-Make sure set ftp root directory to openwifi repository in your PC)
+        (Above command downloads driver files, and brings up sdr0)
-```

 **Compile user_space/sdrctl_src on the board** ("On the board" means that you login to the board via ssh)

 ```